 - The bag adds to your weight and luggage.
 When you plan on really light bikepacking, this might not be a good option because it really needs some space.

 - It takes some time to pack the bike into the bag – especially if you take off the front wheel off and if you need need to take off all bikepacking bags.
+I tested it twice without taking the wheel off.
+In one train no one complained.
+In the other train the conductor said, I should take off the wheel.

 - The bag breaks rather easily (as it has light material).
 On my first trip, it tore wholes through my fork and my pedals.